-Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") beginning after January 1, 2014 or later years.
+Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or the International Financial Reporting Interpretations Committee ("IFRIC") during the year.
 None of these are expected to have a significant effect on the financial statements.
 Some updates that are not applicable or are not consequential to the Company may have been excluded from the list below.